How to Escape Python Script Hell with Modules & Packages

 Python packages can either act as “import” packages or “distribution” packages.
 Both package types are important to escaping Python script hell.
 Import packages allow you to modularize code while distribution packages allow you to distribute the code you’ve modularized.

 - Import packages (.py files) contain reusable modules that can be loaded into a python interpreter to execute various commands.

-- Distribution packages (zip files) have an archive that contain a library of reusable modules and metadata about the library.
+- Distribution packages (zip files) have an archive that contains a library of reusable modules and metadata about the library.

 Creating a python package is simple enough that anyone with Python or coding experience can create one, but make sure to follow best practices when doing so.
 There are many ways to make Python packages, the most common being setuptools and then uploading it via twine, but ultimately it depends on the developer’s preferences.

 Learning how to create a Python Package can be done in a single sitting, but if you’re not confident in your ability to create high-quality packages your better off using scripts.

 While packages are extremely useful, a bad package can do much more damage than a bad script.
 One or two mediocre packages are negligible, but when you start including dozens of low-quality packages you can quickly end up in a place worse than script hell: package hell.
 Scripts are more likely to be higher quality due to them being reviewed before running.
 Users expect packages to “just work” and often will not bother doing quality checks.

 Creating good packages takes years of practice and experience.
 Packages can be difficult to manage efficiently thanks to versioning and package dependencies.
 Investing the time to learn how to create good packages will keep you out of both scripts and package hell.
 A bad package may “work” in the beginning, but it will make life difficult for whoever needs to maintain the package in the future.

 Better Packages through Better Coding